For AI agents and LLMs: a structured documentation index is available at /llms.txt. Every page has a Markdown sibling — append .md to any URL.

 Initial purchase

-When purchasing one-time items, customers may check a box to save their payment method when completing payment.
+When purchasing one-time items and subscriptions, customers may check a box to save their payment method when completing payment.

 Repeat purchase